Full-time: Three years

 You'll be encouraged and supported to find your own personal approach to interior design, whether large or small scale.

 Working on live projects, you'll design for a range of industries learning how professional interior design interacts with other areas as part of a project's design team, which in turn helps you develop valuable project management and problem-solving skills.

 You’ll gain a full understanding of how interior design has developed over recent decades, and how your work can benefit.
 Ultimately, you'll graduate with a perfect blend of practical skills, professionalism and creativity.

 If you are keen to study this programme but do not meet the entry requirements, take a look at the Foundation Entry route:

-BA (Hons) Art and Design (Foundation Entry)
+BA (Hons) Interior Design (Foundation Entry)